Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> One small positive thought can change your whole day.
+> Trying to define yourself is like trying to bite your own teeth.

 <!-- QUOTE_END -->